lijianliu/dstc12-xcs224u/README.md

 * theme labeling in `run_theme_detection.py`
 * evaluation of theme labels against the Theme Label Guideline - coming up

-We use `lmsys/vicuna-13b-v1.5` by default which we tested on 4x Nvidia V100's (@16GB each).
-Please feel free to use the local setup or API access that works best for you.
+We use `lmsys/vicuna-13b-v1.5` by default which we tested on 4x Nvidia V100's (16GB each).
+Please feel free to use a locally run model or an API that works best for you.
 In case of any questions, please feel free to contact the organizers e.g. via Github issues.

 ## Security